 Recipe FAQs

 Cook the eggplants until they are extremely tender using high-temperature methods such as baking, grilling, or frying and then add to the stew.
-As eggplants are primarily composed of water, they require ample room to evaporate properly when baking.
-Generously brush the eggplant with olive oil and bake at a high temperature until it is very tender.
+As eggplants contain a lot of water, space the eggplant slices on the baking sheet for proper evaporation.
+Generously brush the eggplant with olive oil and bake/grill at a high temperature until it is very tender.

 More Eggplant Recipes